The Woody's Place Team

 Brittany is photographed here with her fur nephew, Rocky.
 They thoroughly enjoy one another's company and spend as much time together as possible.

-When Brittany is not helping with Woody's Place or studying for her nursing degree, she enjoys spending time with her son, Owen, hiking, kayaking, and reading.
+When Brittany is not helping with Woody's Place or working, she enjoys spending time with her son, Owen, hiking, kayaking, and reading.

 In addition to the members listed above, Woody's Place has several wonderful volunteers without whom we could not achieve our mission of helping homeless senior German Shepherds.